trenchmortar/genblog/README.md

 The magic comments demarcate code blocks by id.
 In this example, the id is `instantiate`.

-This allows you to run the embedded code, or tests against the embedded code, separate from Markdown prose.
+This allows you to run, lint, and test embedded code separate from Markdown prose.

 ## Configure